remotelabz/remotelabz-docs/docs/users/Administrators/Administrators_codes.md

 ![Screenshot](/images/codes/lab_code_mgmt_sum.png)

-Then you have to select the lab and on it's lab code management page, you can create the lab code.
+Then you have to select the lab and on its lab code management page, you can create the lab code.

 ![Screenshot](/images/codes/lab_code_Invite_accepted1.png)